-There is a large variability of bilirubin levels among different mice from the same time point.
-As bile cannot leave the liver via the biliary system due to cholestasis, differences in the measured serum bilirubin show the capacity of the hepatocytes and the bile lakes to store conjugated bilirubin.
-The highest correlation with serum bilirubin levels can be observed for Tnfrsf1b, encoding tumor necrosis factor receptor 2 (Figure 8D).
-Next, a high correlation is found for Ccl2, encoding chemokine (C-C motif) ligand 2, a soluble biomarker for hepatic fibrosis in NAFLD [24].
-The 3rd highest correlation is found for Il10rb, encoding the interleukin 10 receptor β subunit, which was found up-regulated in NASH with fibrosis [25].
-Intriguingly, the 12 factors most correlated to bilirubin levels show a negative correlation for the final time frame 14d (see Supporting Information Dataset S3, section 4.4).
-For instance, the mouse with the lowest bilirubin levels at day 14 (IM2, 9.12, see Supporting Information Dataset S1) has the highest Tnfrsf1b expression, leading to the hypothesis of alternate progression courses in the final disease stage.
+The highest positive correlation with serum bilirubin levels can be observed for the transcipts Timp1, Cd14.
+Ccl2 and Ccl3.
+Ccl2 (chemokine C-C motif ligand 2) is a soluble biomarker for hepatic fibrosis in NAFLD [24].

+A high negative correlation is found between bilirubin and Slc10a … discuss

 Surprisingly, albumin synthesis is maintained relatively constant over the observation period of 14 days (Figure 1D).
 Apparently, hepatic degradation of albumin is affected at similar levels as its synthesis.
 Due to this finding, it is not surprising that albumin is poorly correlated to the dynamics of other factors investigated (Figure 8E).
-Cyp2b10 shows high correlations to Albumin only for separate time frames and time points.

 Hepatic cell proliferative response